instructure/canvas-lms/doc/working_with_webpack.md

 *Webpack says it can't find some "translations/" modules.
 What should I do?*
 Run `rake i18n:generate_js`.
-Webpack doesn't know how to generate the translations files yet, though we may tackle that in the future.
+Webpack doesn't know how to generate the translation files yet, though we may tackle that in the future.
 For now that extract task needs to run before the first webpack build.
-When in doubt, just run `rake canvas:compile_assets` for a fully up to date build.
+When in doubt, just run `rake canvas:compile_assets` for a fully up-to-date build.

 ## TODO List (update as needed):